-It argues that women’s participation in horse sports transcended limitations of class and gender in Britain and highlights the shockingly democratic forbearance that allowed anyone skilled enough to ride and hunt – from chimney-sweep to courtesan.
-Furthermore, women’s involvement in equestrianism revolutionized ideals of race and shaped imperial ideology at the zenith of the British Empire.
-Here, British women abandoned the sidesaddle – which they had been riding in for almost half a millennium – to ride astride like men, thus gaining complete equality on horseback if not elsewhere.
-Yet equestrians did not seek further emancipation in the form of political rights.
-This paradox – of achieving equality through sport but not through politics – shows how emancipatory sport was for women into the twentieth century.
+It argues that women’s participation in horse sports transcended limitations of class and gender in Britain and highlights the democratic ethos that allowed anyone skilled enough to ride and hunt – from chimney-sweep to courtesan.
+Furthermore, women’s involvement in equestrianism reshaped ideals of race and reinforced imperial ideology at the zenith of the British Empire.
+Here, British women abandoned the sidesaddle – which they had been riding in for almost half a millennium – to ride astride like men, thus gaining complete equality on horseback.
+Yet female equestrians did not seek further emancipation in the form of political rights.
+This paradox – of achieving equality through sport but not through politics – shows how liberating sport was for women into the twentieth century.
 It brings into question what “emancipation” meant in practice to women in Britain from the eighteenth through twentieth centuries.

-This is fascinating reading for scholars of sports history, British history and imperial history, as well as those interested in the broader social, gender, and political histories of the nineteenth and twentieth centuries, and for all equestrian enthusiasts.
+This is fascinating reading for scholars of sports history, women's history, British history, and imperial history, as well as those interested in the broader social, gendered, and political histories of the nineteenth and twentieth centuries, and for all equestrian enthusiasts.

 Table of Contents

 Introduction: The Development of Horsemanship, Gender Construction, and National Identity in Britain

 1 Ladies, Hunting, and the Sporting Revolution in Britain, 1772-1825